2020 FAI Cup

 The 2020 FAI Cup was the 100th edition of the Republic of Ireland's primary national cup competition.
 This edition featured clubs exclusively from the League of Ireland Premier Division and the First Division, whereas usually non-league teams are involved.
 The number of teams was reduced due to the ongoing Coronavirus pandemic.
 The restrictions also meant that crowds were restricted or prohibited from attending.
-The competition began on 10 August 2020 with the first of four rounds and concluded on 6 December 2020 with the final at the Aviva Stadium in Dublin, a nominally neutral venue, which has hosted the final since 2010.
+The competition began on 10 August 2020 with the first of four rounds and concluded on 6 December 2020 with the final at the Aviva Stadium in Dublin, a neutral venue, which has hosted the final since 2010.

 The Cup holders were Premier Division side Shamrock Rovers and they again reached the final where they were defeated 4-2 by Dundalk after extra-time.

 The winners of the FAI Cup earns automatic qualification for the 2021–22 UEFA Europa Conference League and would begin play in the first qualifying round.
 If they have already qualified for European competition through position in the 2020 Premier Division, the spot will go to league's fourth place finisher Sligo Rovers.